HazAnwar/Numericode/README.md

 ## Numericode

-This is Trussle's Numericode decoding app.
+This is a Numericode decoding app.
 It includes ESLint, Babel, Prettier with a Node server and React frontend.

 ### Getting Started